baier233/x64dbg/docs/developers/plugins/API/hash.rst

 ============
 _plugin_hash
 ============
 This function allows you to hash some data.
-It is used by x64dbg in various places.
+It is used by MARENOL in various places.

 ::